Leonard Cohen

 Death

 Leonard Cohen's final album, "You Want It Darker," was released in October 2016.
-One of the songs was consider words "Hineni, My Lord," which translates to "Here I am, Lord."
-Cohen's fans saw this as a hint at the musician's impending death, but Leonard dispelled these fears during a press conference: "I intend to live to 120."
+One song featured the Hebrew words "Hineni, My Lord," meaning "Here I am, Lord."
+Fans interpreted this as a premonition of his death, but Cohen dismissed such fears at a press conference, declaring: "I intend to live to 120."